PaulineAnnBar/ore.id-HER-dao-hackerhouse/4-Signup_and_Login/4-Signup_and_Login.md

 📢 What this article covers: Implement ORE ID login/signup popup
 ```

-> This is a continuation from [Making ORE ID Available Across React Components](https://www.notion.so/Getting-Started-with-ORE-ID-on-React-36bcc9ddcb2342af8284cba7e6a028c8).
->

 For this article we will be creating a new React component in a new file named *LoginPage.js*.
 This file will be stored in the *src/* directory.

 1. The first step is to import *```useOreId()```*.